upstream-se/guidebook-draft/docs/motivation/coverage-analysis-of-existing-approaches/index.md

 The families of approaches presented in this part are analytical groupings rather than mutually exclusive classifications.
 They reflect dominant orientations within the governance–knowledge matrix, not rigid taxonomic boundaries.

-Some approaches—particularly large-scale or enterprise-wide frameworks—activate multiple governance configurations and may therefore be discussed in more than one page.
-When this occurs, the focus of the analysis differs according to the dimension under consideration.
-An approach may be examined in one page for its execution-oriented governance mechanisms, and in another for its portfolio or structural coordination aspects.
+Some approaches—particularly large-scale or enterprise-wide frameworks—engage multiple governance modes and target more than one primary knowledge object.
+Because this analysis is organized by dominant governance configuration rather than by named frameworks, such approaches may be examined in more than one family.

+When this occurs, the emphasis of the discussion changes.
+In one context, an approach may be analyzed for how it governs execution through coordination mechanisms; in another, for how it structures portfolio-level decisions or architectural alignment.
+The repetition reflects the multi-dimensional character of the approach within the governance–knowledge matrix, not a duplication of analysis.

 This overlap is intentional.
 It reflects the multi-dimensional nature of governance rather than inconsistency in categorization.